munificent/craftinginterpreters/book/calls-and-functions.md

 way.
 But simply aborting doesn't help the user fix their code which *caused* that error.

-The classic tool to aid debugging runtime failures is a *stack trace* -- a print out of each function that was still executing when the program died and where the execution was at the point that it died.
-Now that we have a call stack and we've convienently stored each function's name, we can show that entire stack on a runtime error.
-It looks like this:
+The classic tool to aid debugging runtime failures is a **stack trace** -- a print out of each function that was still executing when the program died and where the execution was at the point that it died.
+Now that we have a call stack and we've convienently stored each function's name, we can show that entire stack when a runtime error disrupts the harmony of our existence.
+It looks like
+this:

 ^code runtime-error-stack (2 before, 2 after)